WHY IS IT IMPORTANT TO SELECT THE RIGHT DATA CENTER?

 Just click on the radio button for the Data Center you wish for your site to be hosted on and we will put it there when we set your site up.

-If you’ve already been provisioned in one geographic area and you want to move to another, just contact support and we can do that for you.
+If you’ve already been provisioned in one geographic area and you want to move to another, just contact support and we can do that for you, providing the location is available for your current plan type.
 When contacting support, please specify which data center you would like to be moved to, as well as when we should move the site.

 Any time we do a server change there is always a possibility of down time, it is just the nature of a server move.
 However, we will do our best to have either no downtime or as little downtime as possible.